 How to Test for Nightshade Sensitivity

-So does that mean you can never eat salsa again?
+Does that mean you can never eat salsa again?
 Let’s not get ahead of ourselves just yet!
 The next phase of the elimination diet is the reintroduction phase.
 One at a time, you will begin to reintroduce each food you removed to test how your body reacts to it.
-Some people have only a very minor intolerance to nightshades, which means you may be able to tolerate some foods in the nightshade family depending on the amount of glycoalkaloids they contain.
-Potatoes tend to be higher in glycoalkaloids and other anti-nutrients than other nightshade plants, so you might react to potatoes while tomatoes or eggplant are just fine for you.
+Some people only experience a minor intolerance to nightshades, which means you may be able to tolerate some foods in the nightshade family depending on the amount of glycoalkaloids they contain.
+Potatoes tend to be higher in glycoalkaloids and other anti-nutrients than other nightshades.
+You might react to potatoes while tomatoes or eggplant are just fine for you.

 What to Do if You Have a Nightshade Sensitivity

 Let’s say you’ve gone through the steps of an elimination diet for each nightshade, and you discover you are indeed sensitive to ALL nightshades.
 In this case, yes, you will want to avoid any problem foods in order to prevent an inflammatory immune reaction.
-However, that does not mean you can’t eat salsa, french fries, or mashed potatoes anymore!
+However, that does not mean you can’t eat salsa or mashed potatoes anymore.
 The key is to find healthful, tasty options to replace the foods you react to.
-You will feel so much better, and you can still enjoy all your favorite dishes (with a few tweaks)!
+You will feel so much better, and you can still enjoy all your favorite dishes with a few tweaks.

 Substitutions for Nightshades in Cooking

 Although they seem very similar to regular potatoes, sweet potatoes are not in the nightshade family and therefore make an excellent replacement for white potatoes.
-Cauliflower, parsnips, or carrots can also act as a stand-in in various dishes where potatoes are called for.
+Cauliflower, parsnips, and carrots can also act as an alternative in various potato dishes.

 You can replace tomatoes with apples, grapefruit, beets, or jicama depending on the recipe.
-Eggplants can easily be swapped out for portobello or shiitake mushrooms in stews and stir fries, and there are many tasty AIP spices and seasonings you can use in place of pepper-based spices.
-Experiment with different flavor combinations and preparation methods to see what works for you and your tastebuds.
+While eggplants can easily be swapped out for portobello or shiitake mushrooms in stews and stir fries.
+Additionally, there are many tasty AIP spices and seasonings you can use in place of pepper-based spices.
+You can experiment with different flavor combinations and preparation methods to see what works for you and your tastebuds.
 This is your chance to get creative!

-By eliminating nightshades you will be freeing yourself from digestive discomfort, inflammation, fatigue, and other uncomfortable symptoms.
-You will experience an abundance of energy so you can explore a whole new world of culinary opportunities and finally enjoy eating again!
+By eliminating nightshades you have the chance to free yourself from digestive discomfort, inflammation, fatigue, and other uncomfortable symptoms.
+With your newfound energy, you can explore a world of culinary opportunities and finally enjoy eating deliciuos food again.